 Mountain High Resort

-“Cool” tip: Set your alarm clock, it’s worth it.
-Plan to get here when the mountain or park opens so you can avoid lines with the kids and so that the snow is fresh, not icy.
+“Cool” Tip: Set your alarm clock to leave early and get there when the mountain or park opens so you can avoid lines with the kids and so that the snow is fresh, not icy.

 24510 State Highway 2

-“Cool” tip: While you’re here, after your chill out in the snow, warm up with some spicy gingerbread!
-The Science of Gingerbread exhibit is filled with hands-on kitchen science experiments, kitchen tools, recipe science, Santa, decorating (and devouring) holiday cookies and even creating a cookie car to race in a Gingerbread Derby.
+“Cool” Tip: Plan to check out The Science of Gingerbread exhibit that begins Nov.
+23 and is filled with hands-on kitchen science experiments, kitchen tools, recipe science, Santa, decorating (and devouring) holiday cookies and even creating a cookie car to race in a Gingerbread Derby.

 Discovery Cube LA